East Kent Militia: Special Reserve

-First World War
+World War I

+3rd (Reserve) Battalion

 The 3rd (SR) Battalion was embodied under the command of Lt-Col Harry Hirst (CO since 30 June 1912) on the outbreak of war on 4 August 1914 and four days later moved to its war station at Dover, where it remained in garrison for the whole war.
 From its base at the Citadel, its role was to equip the Reservists and Special Reservists of the Buffs and send them as reinforcement drafts to the Regular battalions serving overseas (the 1st on the Western Front, the 2nd, after its return from India, also served briefly on the Western Front and then from November 1915 spent the rest of the war at Salonika).
 Once the pool of reservists had dried up, the 3rd Bn trained thousands of raw recruits for the active service battalions.
-The 9th (Reserve) Battalion was formed alongside the 3rd Bn at Dover in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the Buffs.

 One draft for the 10th (Royal East Kent and West Kent Yeomanry) Bn, then serving in Palestine, was travelling aboard HM Transport Aragon when it was torpedoed and sunk off Alexandria on 30 December 1917.
 Although hundreds of men died in the sinking, the draft from the 3rd Buffs was praised for its discipline in parading on deck and then launching life rafts, with the loss of only one man missing from the draft.

 3rd (Reserve) Battalion was disembodied on 12 September 1919, when the remaining personnel were drafted to the 1st Bn.